RomiVandoren/TCR_analysis_immunotherapy/README.md

 # TCR_analysis_immunotherapy

-This repository is dedicated to analysis of TCR repertoires in cancer patients treated with immunotherapy.
+This repository is dedicated to the analysis of TCR repertoires in cancer patients treated with immunotherapy.
-It accompanies the chapter 'TCR repertoire analysis for anticancer immunotherapy' in the Molecular and Cellular Biology handbook.
+It accompanies the chapter 'TCR repertoire analysis for anticancer immunotherapy' in Molecular and Cellular Biology.

 This repository contains several files including:
 - The raw data, derived from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8561238/